Stem Cells for Treating Prostate Cancer

 1. Stage 1 (I) Prostate Cancer

 In stage 1, a tumor is usually not detectable by radiology tests or physical exams and has not metastasized outside of the prostate gland.
-Early discovery of prostate cancer is the key to long-term survival as the 5-year survival rate for patients with Stage 1 is nearly 100% after 5 years Most patients choose to have external beam or brachytherapy ( radiation therapy ) or radical prostatectomy to treat the condition
+Early discovery of prostate cancer is the key to long-term survival as the 5-year survival rate for patients with Stage 1 is nearly 100% after five years.
+Most patients choose to have an external beam brachytherapy ( radiation therapy ) or radical prostatectomy to treat the condition.

 2. Stage 2 ( IIA and IIB) Prostate Cancer

 In Stage 2, a prostate cancer tumor may or may not be detected through radiology scans or a physical examination but still has not metastasized outside of the prostate gland.
-However, Stage 2 cancer cells can grow significantly quicker and need to be treated immediately.
-Treatment options for stage 2 can include Radical prostatectomy with the removal of lymph nodes, external beam radiation therapy, Brachytherapy or prostate cancer immunotherapy.
+However, Stage 2 cancer cells can grow significantly quicker and must be treated immediately.
+Treatment options for stage 2 can include Radical prostatectomy with the removal of lymph nodes, external beam radiation therapy, Brachytherapy, or prostate cancer immunotherapy.

 3. Stage 3 (III) – Prostate Cancer

-In Stage 3, the prostate cancer has usually metastasized beyond the prostate gland but have not yet reached the rectum or bladder but are more likely to return than the earlier stages 1 and 2.
-Treatment options for Stage 3 include hormone therapy with External beam radiation, external beam plus brachytherapy, Radical prostatectomy or immunotherapy for prostate cancer.
+In Stage 3, the prostate cancer has usually metastasized beyond the prostate gland but has not yet reached the rectum or bladder but is more likely to return than the earlier stages 1 and 2.
+Treatment options for Stage 3 include hormone therapy with External beam radiation, external beam plus brachytherapy, Radical prostatectomy, or Immunotherapy for prostate cancer.

 4. Stage 4 (IV) – Prostate Cancer